Did you know that solar panel carbon offsets can reduce the emissions generated by this green energy?

 Despite solar energy’s appeal as a sustainable alternative to electricity generation, it still presents several environmental hazards.
 However, there are better options available, such as using wind energy which can be doubled as a place to grow food, or by using solar panel carbon offsets through a carbon offset provider.

 To truly go green, you must consider your part in minimizing the impacts by offsetting your PV system or local CSP.
-Calculate your offsets today to begin shrinking your energy footprint.
+Calculate your solar panel offsets today to begin shrinking your energy footprint.

 Renewable Energy…How Effective Is It Really?
 (Advantages And Disadvantages)